DIPLODOCUS II: Implementation of transport equations and test cases relevant to micro-scale physics of jetted astrophysical sources: Test Cases

 \fref{fig: hard sphere p and u dis} shows the evolution of this system over time as a function of $p$ and $u$, with the first panel showing the initial conditions at $t=0$.
 Over several characteristic timescales, the spheres spread out in momentum space as a result of the elastic collisions.

-\fsref{fig: hard sphere p dis} and \ref{fig: hard spher T and I}, show that this spreading out tends towards the expected thermal and isotropic distribution.
-However, as can be observed in \fref{fig: hard sphere p dis}, the expected thermal distribution is \textit{over-shot} at momenta away from the peak of the distribution, particularly higher momenta.
+\fsref{fig: hard sphere T and I} and \ref{fig: hard sphere p dis}, show that this spreading out tends towards the expected thermal and isotropic distribution.
+However, as can be observed in \fref{fig: hard sphere p dis}, the expected thermal distribution is marginally \textit{over-shot} at momenta either side of the distributions peak.
 This effect is attributed to numerical diffusion as a result of the finite momentum bin widths.